mongodb/specifications/source/bson-decimal128/decimal128.rst

 The ``BSON Decimal128`` data type implements the `Decimal Arithmetic Encodings
 <http://speleotrove.com/decimal/decbits.html>`_ specification, with certain
-exceptions around value integrity.
+exceptions around value integrity and the coefficient encoding.
 When a value cannot be represented exactly, the value will be rejected.

+The coefficient MUST be stored as an unsigned binary integer (BID) rather than the densely-packed decimal (DPD) shown in the specification.
+See either the `IEEE Std 754-2008` spec or the driver examples for further detail.

 The specification defines several statuses which are meant to signal exceptional `circumstances <http://speleotrove.com/decimal/daexcep.html>`_,